HumanSignal/label-studio/docs/source/guide/predictions.md

 In the Label Studio UI, the imported prediction for this task looks like the following:
 <center><img src="../images/predictions_loaded.png" alt="screenshot of the Label Studio UI showing an image of airplanes with bounding boxes covering each airplane." style="width: 100%; max-width: 700px"></center>

-## Import pre-annotated ellipse, keypoint, polygon & brush regions for images
+## Import pre-annotated rectangle, polygon, ellipse & keypoint regions without labels for images

 If you want to import images with pre-annotated regions without labels assigned to them, follow this example.